rushilshah1/starter-node-api/README.md

-# myapp
+# starter-node-api

-My boilerplate NodeJS + Express + TypeScript app
+NodeJS + Express + TypeScript api

-A simple boilerplate app with GET, PUT, POST, and DELETE endpoints for users and tasks
+A simple app with GET, PUT, POST, and DELETE endpoints for users and tasks

 ## Install It
 ```